SovereignCloudStack/gx-credential-generator/README.md

 From an OpenStack perspective, this still incomplete.
 - We lack flavor details (though we need SCS specs to discover more)
-- We lack a list of public images (along with image details)
 - Neutron probably has a few things to detect.

 During Hackathon#6, the JSON-LD was updated match the current